kitabisa/mubeng/.github/SECURITY.md

 # Security Policy
-When I started out **teler**, I had very little or no knowledge on Golang.
+When I started out **mubeng**, I had very little or no knowledge on Golang.
 So I believe there could be many security vulnerabilities.

 The community will be thankful to your contributions. :star: